williamhullender/azure-network-protocols/README.md

 Notice all the network traffic populating.

-Now we can filter for ICMP traffic only, in the text box input icmp and hit enter.
+Now we can filter for ICMP (Internet Control Message Protocol) traffic only, in the text box input icmp and hit enter.

 </p>
 <br />